As an Amazon Associate I earn from qualifying purchases.

 - They are easy to store and take up very little space

-We ship almost all of our clothing items in polymailers and figure it saves us around $1 an order, not to mention all the time saved!
+We ship almost all of our clothing items in polymailers and it saves us a ton of money (not to mention time).

-Not all poly mailers on the market are created equal.
+However, not all poly mailers on the market are created equal.
 There are many versions that are thin (they tear easily) and have a very weak adhesive.
-We typically buy from SJPack on Amazon and get our mailers in 10″x13″ and 14.5″x19“
+Be sure to shop around to find a well-reviewed company that isn’t just looking to make a quick buck.

 *If you have an eBay store subscription be sure to use your quarterly shipping supplies credit before buying extra